maxelston/cruk-backend-assignment/README.md

 - cdk cli
 - connected aws account

-Clone the repo and open in terminal.
-Then run
+Clone the repo and navigate to the root of the folder in terminal.
+Then run:

 ```
 cdk synth